Arabella Advisors: The Sixteen Thirty Fund

 The Sixteen Thirty Fund operates under dozens of different trade names with titles like Arizonans United for Health Care, Floridians for a Fair Shake, Michigan Families for Economic Prosperity, and North Carolinians for a Fair Economy.
 These groups have collectively spent millions of dollars to pressure Republican members of Congress on their stances on health care and economic issues through advertising and activism.

 The Sixteen Thirty Fund spent almost $11 million in the 2018 Colorado elections on ballot measures, lobbying, and Democratic super PACs.

 In 2019, the fund raised $137 million.

 The Sixteen Thirty Fund spent $410 million in 2020, largely focused on helping Democrats defeat President Donald Trump and winning back control of the United States Senate.
 The group financed attack ads against Trump and vulnerable Republican senators and funded various issue advocacy campaigns.
 Funding went to groups opposing Trump's Supreme Court nominees, supporting liberal ballot measures and policy proposals at the state level, and opposing Republican tax and health care policies.
 The Sixteen Thirty Fund gave $10.5 million to the conservative anti-Trump group Defending Democracy Together, which was founded by Bill Kristol in 2018.

 In 2020, the Sixteen Thirty Fund raised $390 million, with half of that amount coming from just four donors.
 Billionaire Pierre Omidyar disclosed that he gave the group $45 million that same year.
 The group also received mystery donations as large as $50 million and disseminated grants to more than 200 groups.
 It gave $0.5 million to the group Colorado Families First to support a proposed ballot initiative requiring paid family leave in the state.

 New Venture Fund

 The New Venture Fund had revenue of $405 million in 2018, up from $350 million annually in the three preceding years.
 According to OpenSecrets, the New Venture Fund "has fiscally sponsored at least 80 groups and acted as a pass-through agency funneling millions of dollars in grants for wealthy donors to opaque groups with minimal disclosure."

 Windward Fund

 Founded in 2015, the Windward Fund shared $715 million in 2019 with the New Venture and Hopewell funds.
 Windward is a 501(c)(3) tax-deductible charity.
 Windward hosts several charities, including the Heartland Fund and Rewiring America.
+The Windward Fund gave $2.2 million to a group working to ban gas stoves.